efemberg11/GeoModel_rmakhman/GeoShapeExamples/README.md

-# The 'GeoShiftUnion' GeoModel example
+# The 'GeoShapeExamples' GeoModel example

 ![](docs/assets/visualization-3318dc3d.png)

-The `GeoShiftUnion` example shows you how to create a more complex geometry, by using the GeoShapeShift and GeoShiftUnion nodes.
+The `GeoShapeExamples` example shows you how to use different GeoShape nodes (GeoBox, GeoTorus, GeoTessellatedSolid, ...) and saves them to a local file.

 The example program:

- 1. Builds an example geometry:
+ 1. Builds different example GeoModel shapes
- 2. Writes the geometry to an SQLite file
+ 2. Writes the outcome geometry to an SQLite file

 ## Quick Instructions